vmware/singleton/README.md

 # Singleton Website

-We use Hugo to maintain Singleton documentation and publish them to Singleton website.
-Please download and install Hugo following the instructions on https://gohugo.io/getting-started/quick-start/.
+We use Hugo to maintain Singleton documentation and publish them to [Singleton website](https://vmware.github.io/singleton/).

 The contents in the documentation are stored under /content and organized as below: